flatcar-archive/flatcar-docs/os/adding-swap.md

 The block device mounted at `/var/`, `/dev/sdXN`, is the correct filesystem type and has enough space for a 1GiB swapfile.

-## Adding swap with a Container Linux Config
+## Adding swap with a Flatcar Linux Config

 The following config sets up a 1GiB swapfile located at `/var/vm/swapfile1`.